robertrypula/simple-tetris/README.md

 - ...
 - extend the readme?
 - ...

+### 1.2.0 - ??
+November 2018
+- [todo] fix keyName parameter usage in ascii-runner.ts
+- [todo] collision detection both with borders and other blocks

 ### 1.1.1 - 18 November 2018
 - adds dedicated 'GameLoopIteration' type that solves the problem in the *.d.ts file used by older typescript compilers